microsoft/MixedRealityToolkit-Unity/Documentation/README_Pointers.md

 # Pointers
 ![Pointer](../External/ReadMeImages/Pointers/MRTK_Pointer_Main.png)

-A pointer is something attached to a controller that gives focus and dispatches inputs to the game object it is pointing to <sup>[1](https://github.com/luis-valverde-ms/MixedRealityToolkit-Unity/blob/feature/input_docs/Documentation/Input/InputSystem.md)</sup>.
+A pointer is something attached to a controller that gives focus and dispatches inputs to the game object it is pointing to.
+Learn more about the MRTK input system [here](./Input/Overview.md), and a scripting/engineering overview of pointers [here](./Input/Pointers.md).

 For a game object to be able to receive focus it must have a collider (so it can be hit by physics raycasts) and belong to one of the layers defined in the Pointer Raycast Layer Masks in the Pointer Profile.